Pat Boone: Music

 From 1955 to 1957, Boone was a regular on Arthur Godfrey and His Friends, and later hosted the Thursday-night variety program The Pat Boone Chevy Showroom.
 In 1959, his likeness was licensed to DC Comics, appearing first in Superman's Girl Friend, Lois Lane No. 9 (May 1959) before headlining his own five-issue comic series from September 1959 to May 1960.

-One of the artists on the series, Bob Oksner, was a fellow resident of Teaneck, New Jersey and was acquainted with Boone.
+Boone popularized Speedy Gonzales in a 1962 single.
+It peaked at the No. 6 Billboard Hot 100 position in 1962 during a total chart run of 13 weeks, doing better in many national charts in Europe, where it sold a million copies.

 In the early 1960s, he authored a series of self-help books for adolescents, beginning with 'Twixt Twelve and Twenty.
-The British Invasion curtailed his run as a hitmaker, though he continued recording throughout the decade.
-In 1966, Boone competed in the Sanremo Music Festival in Italy, performing Mai mai mai Valentina with Giorgio Gaber and Se tu non fossi qui with Peppino Gagliardi.
-During the trip, he visited Ferrari headquarters in Maranello, intending to buy a Superamerica, but was persuaded by Enzo Ferrari to instead purchase a four-door Ferrari 2+2 for his family.
-Boone later recalled selling the car—“the Ferrari (I) didn’t like”—to comedian Tom Smothers.
+The British Invasion which hit the United States in 1964, curtailed his run as a hitmaker, though he continued recording throughout the decade.
+In 1966, Boone competed in the Sanremo Music Festival in Italy, performing "Mai mai mai Valentina" with Giorgio Gaber and "Se tu non fossi qui" with Peppino Gagliardi.
+During the trip, he visited Ferrari headquarters in Maranello, intending to buy a Superfast, but was persuaded by Enzo Ferrari to instead purchase a four-door Ferrari 2+2 for his family.
+Boone later recalled selling the car—"the Ferrari (I) didn't like"—to comedian Tom Smothers.

 In the 1970s, he switched to gospel and country; he also continued performing in other media.
 In the 1960s and 1970s, the Boone family toured as gospel singers.
 The family also made gospel albums, such as The Pat Boone Family and The Family Who Prays.

 In 1973, he released S-A-V-E-D, a gospel-studio album.
 Two songs of the album were written by his friend Johnny Cash, who said of it: